radanalyticsio/oshinko-specs/cluster-configs.md

 /etc/oshinko-cluster-configurations.

-As a first pass, ConfigMaps will be managed using the openshift CLI.
+As a first pass, ConfigMaps will be managed using the standard CLI.
 In the future, we may want to add an oshinko-rest endpoint for handling cluster configurations in a more abstract way.